jasimismail/spring-batch-mysql-to-mongdb/README.md

-# Spring Batch Examples - MySQL to MongoDB
+# Spring Batch Example - MySQL to MongoDB

-Project with examples using Spring Boot and Spring Batch.
+An example project using Spring Boot and Spring Batch.

 This project shows how to configure a Spring Batch job to read data from MySQL database and copies to a NoSQL database - MongoDB with the help of scheduler batch processing and spring boot.